Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/Multi-Use-Public-Key/Multi-Use-Public-Key-Request.md

 # Multi-Use Public Key Request

-Encrypted manual key entry can be used as [EMV Fallback](?path=docs/Resources/FAQs-Glossary/Glossary.md#emv-fallback) and involves manually entering the payment source details a payment terminal.
-This can be used when the payment terminal fails to obtain the card details from the card's chip or magnetic stripe.

-A third-party device encrypts the customer's payment source and sends the encryption data to the Commerce Hub integrated terminal or software.
+When the merchants capture the payemnt source details, multi-use public key issued by the Commerce Hub can be used to encrypt the details and send it to Commerce Hub for authorization.

 ---

 ### Minimum Requirements